opentaps/open-climate-investing/book/New-Asset-Classes.md

 Voluntary carbon offsets market prizes novelty, pays up for unusual project types.
 Once technology hits mainstream questions about additionality plus supply pushes down the values.
 There is a period between when the technology is mature and market ready and when offset standards start to rein back issuance -- Renewable energy: [2016 paper](https://ec.europa.eu/clima/system/files/2017-04/clean_dev_mechanism_en.pdf) pointed out most CDM projects were not additional.
 In 2021 Verra and Gold Standard modified their renewable energy methodology to exclude projects which are not in the lowest income countries.
 During this period lots of potential supply ("free money") will push down prices.

+## Policy

+Failure of California's deregulated electricity market.
+Challenges to high prices from "speculators" in EUA market.
+Prices must fall for the market to scale.

 ## Whose Credit Is It?